This week's big question

 We will explore the question of cultural relations more this week, but an important basic issue is just what these texts can tell us.
 Though clearly effective in describing the Jesuits’ views of the encounter with Indigenous peoples, it’s much less clear what they can tell us about the Indigenous people they purport to describe.
 The role of the Jesuits has been controversial.
 While in the past much of this controversy was mired in confessional (Catholic/Protestant) and national (British/French) prejudices, there remains significant debate over whether the Jesuits should be interpreted as engaged in the sincere higher calling of proselytizing (spreading the Word of God), or as agents of empire.
 Were their interests tied only to converting non-Christians, or were they actively aiding the colonizing forces?
 Or, however they imagined their actions, were they doing both?
 All of which leads us to our key question: Who were the Jesuits?
 Who were these men?
 What were their motivations?
 Were they agents of empire, or God (that is, the Catholic Church)?
 Or both?

+Historians, as we saw last week, often take very different approaches to similar questions.
+This week we'll see that sometimes they arrive at very different conclusions about their subjects, particularly when it comes to controversial groups such as the Jesuits.
 Recent historians have focused on the cultural impact as well as the motivations of the Jesuits.
 The aim of these historians has been to assess the impact of the Jesuits on Indigenous people, the place of Jesuit writings in shaping European understandings of the New World, and how that helps to understand the broader story of empire in the early modern Atlantic World.
 As you’ll see, our two main secondary readings have quite different views of the nature of that relationship.
 The differences between Blackburn and Seeman illustrate the interpretative nature of historical writing.
-Like most authors writing on the Jesuits, they rely on the Jesuit Relations – writings by the Jesuits themselves relating their experiences for an audience back in France – but take quite varied meanings from their sources.
+Like most authors writing on the Jesuits, they rely on the Jesuit Relations –- writings by the Jesuits themselves relating their experiences for an audience back in France –- but take quite varied meanings from their sources.
 The Jesuit Relations are complex texts and can be seen as both faithful accounts and propaganda, as both accurate and profoundly misleading.
 It’s not surprising then that historians offer very different ways of understanding the meeting of Europeans and Indigenous peoples.

 - Jean de Brébeuf describes the Huron Feast of the Dead, 1636, in Jesuit Relations, volume 10, 279-317.
 (Note: Odd pages only.)